-The Aesthetica Short Film Festival (ASFF) is a celebration of independent film from across the world, and an outlet for championing and supporting short filmmaking.
-This Friday a special programme of films from the 2012 festival will be screened at the V&A, London, for the Friday Late event.
+Now an established and dynamic player on the UK film festival circuit, the Aesthetica Short Film Festival is a celebration of independent film from across the world and an outlet for championing and supporting short filmmaking.

 There are just nine days left until ASFF 2013 opens across the city of York.
 Featuring eight genres and 300 short films, the festival is a celebration of outstanding filmmaking and innovative directing.

 Art Cinema at The Middlesbrough Institute of Modern Art returns for a one-off special, showing another diverse selection of classic and contemporary artists’ films and videos.

 Sheffield Doc/Fest is the UK’s leading festival focusing on the documentary genre and programmer for the event, Hussain Currimbhoy, knows what to look out for in cutting edge factual film.